Dotdashcom/take-home-webdriver-test/README.md

     + Test asserts that one of the “Action Successful”, “Action unsuccessful, please try again” and “Action Unsuccessful” messages show on click.

+[huy.nguyen.v7@gmail.com]
+I finished the 18 scenarios and uploaded the codes.
+Thanks